s0md3v/be-a-hacker/README.md

 ## Basic principles

 ### Learn how stuff works
 If you want to sell medicine, you will only need a place to store the medicine and hand over whatever a customer needs.
 On the other, if you want to create cures for diseases, you will need to know how the human body and everything works.
 Makes sense right?
 The same applies to hacking.
-If you want to get real good at hacking something and creating new techniques to do so, you must understand how it works.
+If you want to get really good at hacking something and creating new techniques to do so, you must understand how it works.

 ### Sharing is cool
-If you have some information that you think might be helpful for other people, share it through social media, forums or blogs.
+If you have some information that you think might be helpful for other people, share it through social media, forums, or blogs.
 It will benefit you in many ways:

 1. You will be appreciated which will motivate you and put a smile on your face.
-2. Any mistakes or improvement to be made in your content will be pointed out so the overall of quality of it will increase.
+2. Any mistakes or improvements to be made in your content will be pointed out so the overall quality of it will increase.
 3. You can only explain something if you understand it well which can be a self-check to see if you actually know enough about a topic.
 4. Exposure is a great thing.
-It will bring you oppurtunities and the power to influence people for good.
+It will bring you opportunities and the power to influence people for good.

 ### Don't be a 'rockstar'
 A rockstar is a person who might be skilled but isn't a very good person to work/talk with.
-They often have big ego, they like to work alone because they know* everything and they often look down on people.
+They often have a big ego, they like to work alone because they know* everything and they often look down on people.
 It doesn't essentially mean that they are bad people because this behavior can be both intentional and unintentional.
 The point is, they look bad doing so and more importantly, make others feel bad.\
 To be honest, this is a common problem and I too once started to slip into this zone due to depression, it was not fun, that's why I have included it.

 tl;dr: Don't be some egoistic genius sitting in a room.